xgfone/klog/README.md

 - The better performance.
 - Lazy evaluation of expensive operations.
+- The memory allocation is based on stack, not heap.
 - Simple, Flexible, Extensible, Powerful and Structured.
 - Child loggers which inherit and add their own private context.
 - Built-in support for logging to files, syslog, and the network.
 See `Writer`.